 Literally, thousands of old texts have been studied by at least 50,000 members of the School’s student body.
 People in our groups can read hieroglyphics, cuneiform, ogham, and other ancient scripts.
 We have people who are acknowledged experts in biblical lore and in Judaism.
 In modern languages too, we are second to none.
-Take a look at a list of the books we use in conjunction with the School’s courses here.

 With hundreds of new students joining each month, we are able to research a variety of different ways.
 Students do the work and report their experiences back to us.
 When a sufficient body of data has been accumulated, the belief system is modified.
 We do not believe or claim that our path is the only path; instead we encourage experimentation.

 Especially Native American, though also Inuit, Hopi, Australian Aborigine, Brazilian rain-forest cultures, and those of New Guinea.
 This is an ever-expanding area, as is the newer science of social anthropology which forms the basis for parts of the course.